z669016/adventofcode-2016/README.md

 ## Day 18
 Basic arithmetic, nothing really fancy.
 Created a ```Room``` class to hold the room related methods.
-The class gets created using a factory method ```Room.from()``` which takes a layout line (first line of tiles), and generates a room according to the requested size (it build an array of arrays of ```Tile```s.
-Depending on the symbol during initialization, a tile is safe or it's a trap.
+The class gets created using a factory method ```Room.from()``` which takes a layout line (first line of tiles), and generates a room according to the requested size (it build an array of arrays of ```Tile```s).
+Depending on the symbol during initialization, a tile is safe, or it's a trap.
 The slightly sophisticated part is the ```TileRowSupplier``` which generates the subsequent rows from the current row (it's a ```Supplier<Tile[]>```).

 Part 1 and two are identical, although the room for part 2 is 10,000 times larger.
-On my laptop this wasn;t any issue at all end didn;t cause any problems.
+On my laptop this wasn't any issue at all end didn't cause any problems.

 ## Day 19
 The name of the puzzle refers to the [Josephus problem](https://www.youtube.com/watch?v=uCsD3ZGzMgE), and there